 Jennies Softball Camps

-UCM alum Lauren Curtis enters her fourth season as an assistant coach at Central Missouri in 2014.
-She comes to Central Missouri after serving four seasons as the head coach at Eastern New Mexico, where she coached 10 all-Lone Star Conference players and one all-region player.
-Over the last three seasons she graduated 100 percent of her seniors.
+UCM alum Lauren Curtis enters her seventh season as an assistant coach at Central Missouri in 2019.
+She came to Central Missouri after serving four seasons as the head coach at Eastern New Mexico, where she coached 10 All-Lone Star Conference players and one all-region player.
+Over her last three seasons at Eastern New Mexico, she graduated 100 percent of her seniors.

 She earned her bachelor's degree in psychology from UCM in May of 2003 after a four-year career with Jennies Softball.
-An outfielder for the Jennies, Curtis ranks 10th all-time at UCM in games played with 199.
+An outfielder for the Jennies, Curtis played in 199 career games.

 She is married to Justin Curtis.
-The two currently reside in Warrensburg with their son, Brock, born in July, 2016 and Greer, born July 2019.
+The two currently reside in Warrensburg with their two sons, Brock, born in July, 2016 and Greer, born July 2019.

 Graduate Assistant Softball Coach